Laura Piddock: Awards

 She was President of the British Society for Antimicrobial Chemotherapy from 2009 until 2012.
 She was elected a Fellow of the Academy of Microbiology in 2001, the Royal Society of Biology in 2012 and has also been elected a Fellow of the European Society of Clinical Microbiology and Infectious Diseases.

-In 2014 she was awarded the Marjory Stephenson Prize by the Microbiology Society for research into the basis of antibiotic resistance as a platform for early drug discovery and in 2016 she the Microbiology Society's Microbiology Outreach Prize.
+In 2014 she was awarded the Marjory Stephenson Prize by the Microbiology Society for research into the basis of antibiotic resistance as a platform for early drug discovery and in 2016 she won the Microbiology Society's Microbiology Outreach Prize.
 In 2019 she was awarded the Garrod Lecture and Medal by the British Society for Antimicrobial Chemotherapy for how her work on antibiotic efflux has led to new ideas for drug discovery.

 Publications

 Piddock is the author or co-author of over 250 scientific publications, reports and book chapters.
 These include: